unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 The **julia-tiling.bd** file in your Tile Generator *examples/* folder should not need to be edited.

-Note that for a typical Aperture Tiles project, you will need to edit properties in this file to define the layout of the map/plot on which to project your data.
+**NOTE**: For a typical Aperture Tiles project, you will need to edit properties in this file to define the layout of the map/plot on which to project your data.
 For more information on these additional properties, see the [Tile Generation](../generation/) topic on this website.

 ### <a name="execution"></a> Execution ###